karlxavier/kx-perx-test/README.md

 RSpec Tests

 * `spec/models/transaction_spec.rb`
-  - Once new record has been created it will run `CalculatePointsWorker` to calculate and update User points.
+  - Upon the creation of each new transaction, the system triggers the `CalculatePointsWorker` worker, which is responsible for computing and updating the points associated with the user.
-  - Points criteria are all stored in `PointsIssuingRule` table.
+  - The rules and conditions governing user points are stored within the `PointsIssuingRule` table.

 * `spec/workers/calculate_rewards_worker_spec.rb`
-  - `CalculateRewardsWorker` is to calculate and issue rewards to users who met the reward conditions.
+  - The purpose of the `CalculateRewardsWorker` is to assess whether users meet the criteria for receiving rewards and, if so, to issue those rewards accordingly.
-  - Reward conditions are all stored in `RewardsIssuingRule`
+  - The rules and conditions governing user rewards are stored within the `RewardsIssuingRule` table.

-* Please also check the `IssuingRulesSeeds` in `spec/support` which have all the rules and conditions for Points and Rewards.
+* Additionally, please review the `IssuingRulesSeeds` located in spec/support, where you can find comprehensive sets of rules and conditions governing both points and rewards.